 Reading time: 4 minutes.

 Crowdestate sees an opportunity to enter the Slovak market due to the tightening of bank conditions for financing real estate projects.
+Following article will cover why you should invest in Slovakia.

 Overview of the Slovak real estate market